CommonLit 360 Secondary How CommonLit 360 Uses Research-Backed Practices to Improve Student Reading Comprehension

 • Word recognition: sounds, letters, words

-Additionally, the Simple View of Reading can be understood through the lens of Scarborough’s Reading Rope, an infographic showing the variety strands woven into skilled reading.
+Additionally, the Simple View of Reading can be understood through the lens of Scarborough’s Reading Rope, an infographic showing the variety of strands woven into skilled reading.
 The top strands are linked to Language Comprehension, and the bottom strands are connected to Word Recognition.
 As stated in the Simple View of Reading, skilled or proficient reading is a product of these two strands (Scarborough, 2001).

 In middle and high school, teachers primarily focus on the Language Comprehension strands of Scarborough’s Reading Rope.
 These strands include background knowledge, vocabulary, language structure, verbal reasoning, and literacy knowledge.